opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 ### Infernal fortress of suffering

-Okay, deep breaths... the IFS (internal field seperator) is a value controlling how the shell handles word spliting.
+Okay, deep breaths... the word of power is "IFS".
+The IFS (internal field seperator) is a value controlling how the shell handles word spliting.
 The semantics are _insane_—an example is _mandatory_ for even beginning to envision the crimes contained within those three miserable letters.

 Let's write a shell script that prints the size of all files in the current directory: